 “I used my personal and collective grief to write Song of Lament.
 I felt it necessary lament for these fellow human beings who didn’t ask to be thrown into war.
 I wanted to weep for those whose lives were lost while trying to find a better way to exist or through senseless acts of violence.
 But it was not all about lament, I wanted to share my hopes of what could happen if we truly believed in the sacredness of every human life.
 Or that even when every part of our being feels like giving up on our dreams, we can keep running in order to fulfill our life’s purpose.”

-Astro Butterfly: Chiron moves in Aries in February 2019 and will stay there until 2027.
+Astro Butterfly: Chiron is now in Aries and will stay there until 2027.
 This transit will help us heal our identity wound, at a global level.
 How does your song “Beautifully human” relate to our collective identity wound?
 What would you hope to inspire and awaken in others through this song?

 Naomi: “My strongest desire with my gift is to help us as a human race rise to our true potential.
 I think we are at a crossroad as a human race and we must decide whether we will continue to live in our collective shadow, where fear rules us or shall we liberate ourselves by remembering what we are truly capable.
 My hope is to awaken the Divine in all of us so we are not are looking down on ourselves or others based on whatever label or story we’ve placed on each other.
 That we can expand beyond our physical senses and discover the wonder we are.”

 Astro Butterfly: What advice would you give others who go through a wounding experience?
 How can others transcend pain and suffering and become an alchemist, just like you?

 Naomi: “One of the valuable lessons I’ve adopted lately is to see adversity/hardships/trials or even my wounds as an opportunity to reset my course or dig deeper to discover my true potential.
 There’s beauty and liberation working through the pain, instead of resisting it.”